 Play the Shell Game

 The Shell Game is a simple problem-solving game.
 Let your dog watch you place a treat under one of three cups, then shuffle the cups around and encourage your dog to find the treat.
-It's mentally stimulating, and it helps your dog work on his problem-solving skills.
+It's mentally stimulating, and it helps your dog work on their problem-solving skills.

 Teach Your Dog New Tricks